 At the end of your discussions, your expert will prepare 2-3 viable solutions.
 Once you have your solutions you can weigh the advantages against the disadvantages and move forward with a strategy that will focus on enhancing your business.

-This is the part where I tell you that Calsoft is your go to partner, and we are, but I don’t want to but if you need to get a second opinion, we can understand that, but if you are ready to move forward with a Microsoft Gold Partner, then please follow the link below.
+This is the part where I tell you that Calsoft is your go to partner, and we are, but if you need to get a second opinion, we can understand that.
+If you are ready to move forward with a Microsoft Gold Partner, then please contact us now.

 Once we have your information, we will reach you, because our job is to make your life easier, and more effective.